joaocarvalhoopen/Oscilloscope_frequency_response_correction_program/README.md

 # Oscilloscope frequency response correction program

-This is a program that tries to make "normal scopes" give a more accurate and more real representation of the actual signal.
+This is a program that tries to make "normal scopes", give a more accurate and more real representation of the actual signals.

 ## Description

-This is a project to correct (equalize) the scope frequency response of "many scopes" in a PC program connected to the scope. <br>
+This is a project to correct (equalize) the scope frequency response of "many scopes" in a PC program that is connected to the scope by USB or LAN. <br>
-When it is done (this project is on going), it will make a frequency domain equalization that will correct the scopes model specific frequency response, the amplitude attenuation and the phase-shift for each frequency that the input signal is composed, Then it will reconstruct the time domain signal so that it can be visualized, analyzed and uploaded to the scope REF_A channel for direct comparison with other signals. <br>
+When it is done (this project is on going), it will make a frequency domain equalization that will correct the scopes model specific frequency response.
+The amplitude attenuation and the phase-shift at each frequency that the input signal is composed.
+Limited by the scope characteristics.
+Then it will reconstruct the time domain signal so that it can be visualized, analyzed and uploaded to the scope REF_A channel, for direct comparison with other signals. <br>
-This is nothing new, a similar equalization is made is MIMO WiFi Routers and 5G.
+This is nothing new, a similar equalization is made in the MIMO WiFi Routers and 5G mobile phones to reverse the effects of multi-path.
 One of it's implementation is called SC-FME (Single Carrier - Frequency Domain Equalization).

 ## Please see this project **EEVBlog thread** where many of the concepts that will be used are heavily detailed with history